 Purple Passion Fall Garlic

 Great for roasting, slicing or mincing.
 Vivid purple colour with clean, crisp texture.
 Mellow, mild taste that is smooth, not bitter.
 A must in your pantry!
 Hardneck garlic is easy to grow and produces super large cloves that surround a central stem.
-Plant in September or October, around the same time you would plant tulips.
-The garlic roots in the fall and is ready to go as soon as weather permits in the spring.
-Fall garlic is much more reliable and productive than spring planted garlic.
 Approx 5-7 bulbs per lb.
 6-8 stout cloves per bulb.
-Height 18-24".

-Shipping Info: Fall Garlic will be shipped in time for planting between mid-Sept to the end of October.
+Shipping Info: Fall Garlic will be shipped in time for planting between mid Sept to the end of October.
+Orders before this date will be backordered.
 Your credit card will not be billed until just prior to shipping.

 Scroll down for more details and growing information.